 - Lay down on a bench with your face up and chest under the bar.

-- Grab the barbell firmly with your hands are hip-width apart, and try to keep your elbows tucked at your sides.
+- Grab the barbell firmly with your hands hip-width apart, and try to keep your elbows tucked at your sides.

-- Brace your core, inhale and press the bar upward toward the ceiling until your arms are fully extended above your chest.
+- Brace your core, inhale, and press the bar upward toward the ceiling until your arms are fully extended above your chest.

 - Lower the bar and then repeat for the desired number of times.